What Are Facial Implants?

 Who Is A Candidate for Facial Implants?

 If you are in good health and have realistic expectations about your facial implant surgery, you are a good candidate for this procedure.
 It is also important that you understand and feel you can manage the limitations that occur with certain types of facial implant surgery.
 These limitations include being unable to freely move your mouth or lips for several weeks after surgery and maintaining a restricted diet.
-Dr. Ruff, Dr. Ramineni, Dr. Patrick or Dr., Hannan will discuss which facial implant procedure is right for you, outline the limitations of the procedure, and make sure you achieve the results you desire.
+Your surgeon will discuss which facial implant procedure is right for you, outline the limitations of the procedure, and make sure you achieve the results you desire.

-Prior to scheduling your surgery, you will meet at length with our staff and your doctor at West End Plastic Surgery.
+Prior to scheduling your surgery, you will meet for a consultation with our staff and your doctor at West End Plastic Surgery.
 You will have your facial structure evaluated and will discuss in detail how you want your face to look after your facial implant procedure.
-With the guidance of the staff, you will decide which type of facial implant is right for you and the size, shape, and position of your implant.
+With the guidance of the staff, you will decide which type of facial implant is right for you as well as the size, shape, and position of your implant.

 Your surgeon at West End Plastic Surgery will:

 - Review the various facial implant options with you